This is the second in my Raw Milk Cheesemaking 101 (For Beginners & Beyond) Series of Free Classes (Videos & Articles).

 But what about a glass of that milk compared to a glass of raw exclusively grass-fed milk from a Guernsey cow?

 The breed of the cow will make a difference just as the diet of the animal will.
-I prefer the Guernsey breed of cattle and all of my raw milk is sourced from this breed as it produces A2 milk with a higher butterfat content.

 Unfortunately, you can't find much in the way of actual scientific comparisons and there isn't exactly an industry push to do so either.